typedb/typedb-docs/0001-typedb/01-start/02-installation.md

 </div>

 ## Start the TypeDB Server
-If you have installed TypeDB using a package manager, to start the TypeDB Server, run `typedb server`.
+If you have installed TypeDB using a package manager, you can start the TypeDB Server by using the `typedb server` command.

 Otherwise, if you have manually downloaded TypeDB, navigate into the folder with unzipped TypeDB and run it by issuing `./typedb server` command.

-If you have used the docker way TypeDB should work while the docker container is active.
+If you have used the Docker to run a TypeDB container: TypeDB server should work while the Docker container is active.

 <div class="note">
 [Note]